ldavid432/chat-cleanup/README.md

     - When hidden you can still scroll with your mouse wheel
   - Set a custom name for each channel
     - Intended to help you reduce the channel name size instead of full removal, but can also be customized to anything you want
+    - See below for more details on customization
+  - Remove special attack messages
 - Clan
   - Remove 'To talk in your clan's channel...' message
   - Remove clan name from messages